kihiuFrank/hardhat-smartcontract-raffle/README.md

 ```
 git checkout typescript
-npm install
+yarn
 ```

 # Usage

-If you run `npx hardhat --help` you'll get an output of all the tasks you can run.
+If you run `yarn hardhat --help` you'll get an output of all the tasks you can run.

 ## Deploying Contracts

 ```
-npm run deploy
+yarn hardhat deploy --network network
 ```

 This will deploy your contracts to a local network.
 Additionally, if on a local network, it will deploy mock Chainlink contracts for you to interact with.
 If you'd like to interact with your deployed contracts, skip down to [Interacting with Deployed Contracts](#interacting-with-deployed-contracts).